objhaz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10: Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 Create a script that displays the 10 newest files in the current directory.
-Task 13: script that  takes a list of words as input and prints only words that appear exactly once
+Task 13: script that  takes a list of words as input and prints only words that appear exactly once Task 14: script that Display lines containing the pattern “root” from the file /etc/passwd